-4. A Lack of Fairness: These challenges are reinforced by a lack of fairness: little transparency about what and how much tax revenues are collected, poor public understanding of both taxes and spending, significant vulnerability of taxpayers to illegal exactions and harassment by tax collectors, a lack of consistency in the application of tax laws, and few if any modes of appeal in the case of unfair treatment.
-These patterns contribute to the heavy burdens borne by lower income groups, while undermining broader faith in tax systems and the state.
+4. A Lack of Fairness: A lack of fairness reinforces these challenges: little transparency about what and how much tax revenues is collected, poor public understanding of both taxes and spending, significant vulnerability of taxpayers to illegal exactions and harassment by tax collectors, a lack of consistency in the application of tax laws, and few if any modes of appeal in the case of unfair treatment.
+These patterns contribute to the heavy burdens borne by lower income groups while undermining broader faith in tax systems and the state.

-These challenges have large implications for the livelihoods of the poor, the potential for redistribution, and the potential quality of public goods.
-In turn, significant improvements are likely to depend on mobilizing broad political pressure for reform, in order to overcome often powerful vested interests among both large taxpayers and tax administrators themselves.
+These challenges have enormous implications for the livelihoods of the poor, the potential for redistribution, and the potential quality of public goods.
+In turn, significant improvements are likely to depend on mobilizing broad political pressure for reform, to overcome often powerful vested interests among both large taxpayers and tax administrators themselves.